yuwuweichun/jokebear-park/README.md

 **[Live site](http://bellas-park.com/)**

 This repo contains code of Bella Xu's Folio.
 It is a small recreation of Bella's Folio for a [intro course](https://www.youtube.com/watch?v=X3pPAdQBKHo) to creative web development with three.js and Blender.
+Check the "Other Stuff" folder for the old code versions and Blender file!!

 ![Page screenshot](/media/og-image.webp?raw=true "Page screenshot")